Earth Day is a great day to teach your kids about sustainability. Find 5 Ways To Celebrate Earth Day At Home in this post.

 Start with seeds.

-Plantable seed paper are a really fun way to teach kids about how they can have a positive impact on the future.
+Plantable seed paper is a really fun way to teach kids about how they can have a positive impact on the future.

 Grab a pot and some soil and plant a seed card.
 Use that as a great way to explain how the seeds, and the seed card look like nothing now, but when you keep watering it and caring for it, it’ll bloom.